valantic/vue-template/README.md

 ```
 $ git clone <repository-url> <[target-folder]>

-# If you wan't a clean copy (no history) use the following command
+# If you want a clean copy (no history) use the following command
 $ git clone --depth 1 -b master <repository-url>
 ```